ERES2014/ERES2014.github.io/_posts/2015-05-29-session-1-instrumentation.md

 ---
 ***Improve RV Precision through Better Spectral Modeling and Better Reference Spectra* (Sharon Xuesong Wang, PSU)**

+Detecting Earth is hard, especially in RV. the RV jitter in Keck's HIRES spectrograph for Kepler 78 is ~2 m/s.
+Their goal is to accurately model the stellar spectrum, and compare them to empirically derived reference spectrum.
+They then apply a "best guess" RV, convolve the model stellar spectrum with the instrumental PSF, and iterate until they find the best RV needed to match the reference spectrum.
+This reveals the radial velocity signal within the stellar spectrum, which allows them to detect planets.

+There are a number of things that can confuse this straightforward process.
+Firstly, barycentric correction terms (see Eastman & Wright 2014 for more details on this).
+But if you are detecting things from the ground, you may be detecting spectral lines that are not from teh star itself, but telluric lines from the Earth's atmosphere instead.
+The telluric lines won't show the same radial velocity as the stellar lines, which can mess up an RV signal.
+You need to add telluric lines into your model, or completely mask out regions of telluric contamination, in order to get rid of this.
+But, there are also *micro-telluric* all over the visible and IR spectrum which cannot be masked out, so you *need* to accurately model the tellurics in order to improve your precision.

 ---
 ***First exoplanet transit observations with SOFIA* (Daniel Angerhausen, NASA Goddard)**